canonical/ubuntu-pro-client/docs/references.rst

 * :ref:`Personal Package Archives (PPAs) <PPAs>`

 You may occasionally encounter an error message when interacting with the Pro Client.
-If you do, this page will help you to resolve the error.
+If you do, check this page to find more details about the error.

 * :ref:`Error messages <error-messages>`